I am asked a wide variety of job related questions, but none is more popular than,

-Avoid any jobs that require you to purchase lists or "inside information," and don't accept any opportunities to be a package reshipper.
+Avoid any jobs that require you to purchase lists, equipment for the job, or "inside information," and do not accept any opportunities to be a package reshipper.

-Read How to Avoid 5 Major Types of Online Job Scams for more information.
+Read How to Avoid 5 Major Types of Online Job Scams and 50 Google Searches to Avoid Layoffs and Bad Employers for more information.

 If you find yourself frustrated by the lack of quality work-at-home postings, think about ways to sell your skills and services directly to companies as an independent consultant.

 For example, you could market your administrative services as a virtual assistant to companies who want to outsource their data-entry work or you could offer medical transcription services to local physicians.

 While choosing to go the entrepreneurial route might take more time and money initially, you will likely enjoy greater profits, flexibility, and control over the long haul.

 For more information about starting your own business, read Guide to Freelance, Gig, and Contracting Jobs.